trans-travel/trans-travel/us/vt.md

  * Trans people are allowed to use the facilities they are comfortable in, including bathrooms, showers, locker rooms, etc.  Legal documentation of your gender is not required for this protection.
+ * Public accommodations/businesses with single-occupancy bathrooms are required to sign these for all gender and allow access to all genders.

 ## Drag / Performance / Cross-dressing Laws